tonistiigi/styler/README.md

 Once you have Styler running you need to connect your own webpage to it.
 Follow the directions on the Styler frontpage to do that.

-If your connecting the the site for the first time you need to make a new project for it.
+If your connecting to the site for the first time you need to make a new project for it.

 **Base URL**